A Tulum Itinerary for the Perfect Wellness-Focused Weekend

 *This ‘Tulum itinerary’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.

-To get to Tulum, you’ll first have to fly into Cancun international airport.
-From the airport, it’s about a 2 hours bus ride south to Tulum.
+To get to Tulum, you’ll first have to fly into either Cancun International Airport or the new Tulum Airport.
+From Cancun airport, it’s about a 2 hours bus ride south to Tulum.
 The best bus to take is the ADO and it’s available right outside the arrivals terminal which takes you straight to the centre of Tulum town.

 Shared or private taxis and transfers to Tulum are also available at the airport.
-To grab a great deal make sure to book before you arrive, I highly recommend using eTransfers for your trip as they are reputable and offer competitive rates.
-Check them out here to get a quote.
+To grab a great deal make sure to book before you arrive, I highly recommend using a private transfer for your trip as they are reputable and offer competitive rates.
+Book your transfer here.

 Upon researching your trip to Tulum, you’ll soon find that Tulum is split into two parts, ’Tulum town’ and ‘Tulum beach’ and they are quite spread out.
 Depending on where you’re staying you’ll definitely need your own wheels to get around.